Jenever: Jenever cities

 Dutch-based Lucas Bols produces and sells oude genever, known as ginebra in Spanish, in South America.
-Ketel One is now more known for producing vodka, but started out as, and still is, a jenever distillery.
+Ketel One is now more known for producing vodka, but it started out as, and still is, a jenever distillery.

 Drinking traditions

-Traditionally the drink is served in a tulip-shaped glass filled to the brim, with the surface tension enabling the jenever to rise higher than the glass's edge.
-Jonge jenever, colloquially a jonkie ("young'un"), is usually served at room temperature, sometimes (though this is now quite old fashioned) with some sugar and a tiny spoon to stir.
+Traditionally, the drink is served in a tulip-shaped glass filled to the brim, with the surface tension enabling the jenever to rise higher than the glass's edge.
+Jonge jenever, colloquially a jonkie ("young'un"), is usually served at room temperature, sometimes (though this is now quite old-fashioned) with some sugar and a tiny spoon to stir.
 The drink is sometimes served cold from a bottle kept in a freezer or on the rocks (jonge met ijs).
 The higher-quality oude jenever (and korenwijn) is usually served at room temperature.
-When jenever is drunk alongside beer (normally lager) as a chaser, it is referred to as a kopstoot (headbutt), when the glass of jenever is dipped into the beer glass it is called a duikboot (submarine) in Flanders and the South of Holland.
-Traditionally, jenever is served in full shot glasses taken directly from the freezer.
-As the glass is very full it is advisable to take the first sips without holding the glass, leaving it on the table and bending one's back to apply one's mouth to the glass.
+When jenever is drunk alongside beer (normally lager) as a chaser, it is referred to as a kopstoot (headbutt), when the glass of jenever is dipped into the beer glass, it is called a duikboot (submarine) in Flanders and the South of Holland.
+Traditionally, jenever is served in full shot-glasses taken directly from the freezer.
+As the glass is very full, it is advisable to take the first sip without holding the glass, leaving it on the table, and bending one's back to apply one's mouth to the glass.
+In the Netherlands, this method of drinking is known as the "kopstootje" or "little head-butt".